mattfaltyn/Ethernaut-Solutions/levels 1-5/level-1.md

 await contract.contribute.sendTransaction({value: "100"})
 ```

 By sending ether to the contract, we have become the contract owner.
-We can verify this by ensuring that the following outputs our wallet address:
+We can verify this by ensuring that the following outputs `true`:

 ```
-await contract.owner()
+await contract.owner() === player
 ```

 Finally, we can empty the contract and complete the level: